 It’s an opportunity to work through some of the important principles of handling the Bible faithfully with the aim of teaching Christ with integrity.
 The week consists of some of the key elements of PT Cornhill and is taught by Cornhill lecturers.

 You can find details of the next summer school here.
 If nothing shows on that page, then the dates for the next summer school have yet to be finalised; either contact us, or come back and check in a few weeks.

 Cornhill in a day

 Each training day is led by one of the PT staff or Cornhill Scotland team and includes teaching, practical work and the chance to assess a sermon.
-Each is focused on a particular Bible genre or Bible book.

 Click here for more details